You’re bullish on AAPL. What kind of trade should you put on to express that bias?

 AAPL Long Call Backtest Results

 Long calls are a less expensive alternative to buying stock to speculate on bullish price action because they are a levered instrument.
-Remember, one options contract is equivalent to 100 shares of stock.
+One options contract is equivalent to 100 shares of stock.

 Long calls have defined risk.
 The debit paid at trade entry is the maximum possible loss for the position.

 Long calls have a few key components working against them, however.
-Theta is always a headwind of single-leg long options because time value decays every day.
+Theta is always a headwind of single-leg long options because time value, or theta, decays every day.